The Masking on America’s Streets Today

 The nuns from St. Ludwig’s Catholic School ordered us to get out of our seats and to curl up beneath the desks where we practiced the silence of Benedictine monks.
 Someone had pulled down the shades over the wide windows of the second-floor room, and we sat for long minutes that felt like hours.
 Continue reading

-Dreams of a boy’s fun from a coonskin cap
+Dreams of a boy’s fun with a coonskin cap

 He doesn’t play with me like he used to.
 I’d be the first thing he’d grab and put on his head when he went outside and pretend that he was Davy Crockett.
 A coonskin hat was meant for little boys and those wanting to be “King of the Wild Frontier.”
 But he has seen me less and less since that white plastic ball entered his life and got him swinging at it.
 Continue reading